ak415/FinPal/proposal.md

 ## FinPal - Let's build a better understanding of stocks.

 ### Background and Overview

-FinPal is a tool that allows getting informaton about stocks while providing educational information about the different metrics that most people without a finance background would not be able to understand.
+FinPal is a tool that allows getting information about stocks and news related to the company selected.

 Users can search specific stocks and find out their performance over a period of time they get to select.

-Additionally, users are able to:
-* Compare the stocks' perfomance to specific benchmarks such as the S&P 500.
-* Compare the performance of companies within the same industry.

 ### Functionality & MVP

 In FinPal, users will be able to:

 - [ ] Search for specifc stocks.
 - [ ] Gain a better understanding of financial terms.
-- [ ] Analyze the stock's performance over a specifc period of time.
+- [ ] Get information about the stock's performance over a specifc period of time.

-In addition, this project will include:

-- [ ] Descriptions of the different inputs requested from the user.
-- [ ] An valuation overview once the user has provided all the info.

 ### Wireframes